-It’s month 3 of my Fridge Foraging series, where I make meals out of the ingredients I already have on hand that need to be used.
-I have to admit, I slacked quite a bit on meal planning this month, which means I impulse-bought a lot of produce without a plan for it.
+It's month 3 of my Fridge Foraging series, where I make meals out of the ingredients I already have on hand that need to be used.
+I have to admit, I slacked quite a bit of meal planning this month, which means I impulse-bought a lot of produce without a plan for it.

 Here's what I made this month while fridge foraging:

 I had some leftover kalamata olives (which I'm admittedly not a big fan of), artichokes, and cherry tomatoes leftover from recipe testing, so I combined them with a bag of Banza's new chickpea rice, which actually tastes more like orzo to me, some feta, red onion, cucumber, and Greek dressing that I've had sitting unopened in the pantry for a few months.
 It turned out delicious!
 You really don't need a recipe for this one.
 Just cook the orzo (or whatever pasta or whole-grain you want), drain it, and toss with olives, cherry tomatoes, cucumbers, artichokes, sliced red onion, feta, and your favorite Greek dressing (I used Primal Kitchen) to taste.
 Stir and refrigerate until you're ready to serve.

 Soup is one of the best things to make out of random ingredients.
 That's why you'll pretty much always find one kind of soup each month in this series.
 This tamale soup was born from some leftover cornbread and red chile sauce that had been thawed once, so I didn't want to stick it back in the freezer.
 I made some shredded beef in the Instant Pot with stew meat from the freezer and created this lovely soup.
 Here's a quick breakdown:

 - In a large pot, heat about 1 tablespoon olive oil, then add: